stevethedeveloper/loveyourbird/README.md

 ### Deployment

-This site is hosted at Digital Ocean, hand configured using nginx, Gunicorn, PostgreSQL, and Supervisor.
+This site is hosted at Digital Ocean, using nginx, Gunicorn, PostgreSQL, and Supervisor.

 ## Author